arcus/Arcus_Labs_Orientation/arcus_orientation.md

 You can now return to R and your packages will be available.
 You can load them with `library()` or `require()` as you normally would.

-Note that if you forget and attempt to run `install.packages()` when you have internet disabled, you should see a helpful error message reminding you to use the install form instead.
+Note that if you forget and attempt to run `install.packages()` in Internet Disabled mode, you should see a helpful error message reminding you to use the Install Tool instead.

 ![A screenshot of RStudio's console pane, where the command "install.packages('ggplot2')" is followed by the error message "Internet connection is Disabled.
 Installing packages with install.packages() from within an Arcus lab will not work.
 Instead, use the install form available in the Tools section of your lab dashboard.
 For help, submit a ticket at https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/303"](media/install_r_error_msg.png)

 #### When you Might Need to Enable Internet in R

 Most workflows in R won't require you to enable internet connectivity at any point.
-If you find you need to install or update an R package while you're working, you can use the Install Tool on your lab's dashboard to do that while staying in internet disabled mode.
+If you find you need to install or update an R package while you're working, you can use the Install Tool on your lab's dashboard to do that while staying in Internet Disabled mode.
 Keeping your lab's internet connection disabled while you work is the best way to protect your data and ensure you're not accidentally disclosing protected information to outsiders.

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>

-If your code stops working when you have internet disabled and you don't understand why, **stop** before enabling internet and [reach out for help](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/303) to better understand what the code is doing.
+If your code stops working when you switch to Internet Disabled mode and you don't understand why, **stop** before enabling internet and [reach out for help](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/303) to better understand what the code is doing.

 </div>